ernanhughes/zeromodel-demos/apps/transition-inspector/README.md

 ## Mapping To Current ZeroModel

-The local `C:\Projects\zeromodel` checkout confirms observation DTO and operation-chain names in example imports.
+The current ZeroModel repository confirms the observation DTO and operation-chain names used below.
 Concepts marked partial or emerging are mapped conservatively.

 | Application concept | Current ZeroModel mapping | Integration status |
 | --- | --- | --- |